 - Each Table/Figure should be on a separate page, within the same manuscript, numbered consecutively in Arabic numerals (Table 1, Table 2, ..., Figure 1, Figure 2, …) and supplied with a heading and a legend.

 - Tables/Figures should be self-explanatory without reference to the text (i.e. the reader can completely understand the table or figure while reading it without having to read the text of the manuscript).
 All abbreviations included must be explained in the legend along with any other necessary details that correspond to the Table/Figure.

 - The details of the methods used in the experiments should preferably be described in the legend instead of in the text.
 The same data should not be presented in both table and graph form or repeated in the text.

 - Each word in the title should be capitalized except connectors, no period at the end of the title.
-The title should include sufficient description so that the Table is understandable without reading the text of the manuscript.

 - If the Table/Figure was not originally prepared by the author: (1) the source should be cited in the legend.
 It should read: “From [cite reference according to ICMJE guidelines].
 Copyright© (Year of Publication being used) [Rightsholder].
 Reprinted with permission from [rightsholder].” or as stated by the rightsholder in their terms and conditions.
 (2) the author also should attach the permissions from the entity with copyright for them (usually the editorial and not the author themselves) for use in the IJMS.
 It should be clear that they obtained permission to reproduce the table/figure from the applicable Rightsholder to use in a Journal or specifically in IJMS.